tristan957/tristan.partin.io/README.md

 - Clone the repo
 - Run `git submodule update --init`
 - Run the `bootstrap.sh` script from the project root
-- Run the `openring/build.sh` script from the project root
+- Run the `openring/build.sh` script from thie project root
-- Run `hugo -D server` to get live reloading in a developement environment.
+- Run `hugo -D server` to get live reloading in a developement environment

 ## Miscellaneous